intel-lab-lkp/linux/Documentation/admin-guide/pm/cpufreq.rst

 	If that frequency cannot be determined, this attribute should not be present.

+``cpuinfo_avg_freq``
+        An average frequency (in KHz) of all CPUs belonging to a given policy, derived from a hardware provided feedback and reported on a time frame spanning at most few milliseconds.

+        This is expected to be based on the frequency the hardware actually runs at and, as such, might require specialised hardware support (such as AMU extension on ARM).
+If one cannot be determined, this attribute should not be present.

 ``cpuinfo_max_freq``
 	Maximum possible operating frequency the CPUs belonging to this policy can run at (in kHz).